appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/menu-button.md

 <dd>

 It is used to provide the datasource for **Dynamic** menus.
-It accepts an array of values, which can be obtained from queries.
+It accepts an array of values, which can be obtained from queries or JS.
 You can directly reference your query in the **Source Data** property, like:

 ```js
 {{fetchData.data}}